 That small farm environment now provides a unique setting for Boggs Dogs and its growing band of furry guests.
 If they promise to be good the dogs can even accompany Andrew and Mel’s three young children as they go about their farmyard chores!

 Andrew and I have always loved animals, and with all the space on our property we’d often find ourselves looking after friends’ dogs when they went away on holiday.
-That was in addition to our three lively children, two dogs of our own (pointers), and a small herd of pigs!
-Hector and Raisin always hated staying in cramped kennels, and we soon agreed that dogs separated from their owners are much happier when they’re integrated into a family environment, like a home from home.
+That was in addition to our three lively children and three dogs of our own (English and French pointers and an American Bulldog) and a small herd of pigs!
+Hector, Raisin and Luna hated staying in cramped kennels, and we soon agreed that dogs separated from their owners are much happier when they’re integrated into a family environment, like a home from home.
 Thus Boggs Dogs was born!

 We got our first dog, Sas, for my husband’s 30th birthday, and that’s where my obsession with dogs began!
 I now have three border collies and a working cocker spaniel.
 I love working breeds and a dog that is a challenge to train.
 When I’m not with dogs I spend every spare minute throwing myself down steep trails on a mountain bike!